Hellbound: Hellraiser II: Plot

 Pinhead and the other Cenobites find Kirsty and tell her she is free to explore.
-Julia betrays Channard to Leviathan to be turned into a Cenobite; as Channard screams during the procedure, Julia reveals that she has a mission to bring souls to Leviathan, including Channard's.
+Julia betrays Channard to Leviathan, who brutally turns Channard into a Cenobite.
+As Channard screams during the procedure, Julia reveals that she has a mission to bring souls to Leviathan, including Channard's.

-Kirsty encounters Frank Cotton in the labyrinth, who reveals that he tricked her by pretending to be her father.
+Kirsty encounters Frank Cotton in the labyrinth, who reveals that he tricked her by posing as her father.
 Julia appears and tears out Frank's heart in revenge for Frank betraying her earlier, allowing Kirsty to escape.
 Julia is then sucked away by a vortex that opens within the labyrinth, leaving only her empty skin behind.

-Kirsty and Tiffany reconnect and attempt to escape but are ambushed by Channard, now a full Cenobite.
+Kirsty and Tiffany reconnect and attempt to escape, but are ambushed by Channard, now a full, grotesque Cenobite.
 The girls flee and encounter Pinhead and the other Cenobites.
 Kirsty shows Pinhead a photograph of Spencer that she took from Channard's study, and he gradually remembers that he is human; the other Cenobites also remember that they were once human.
 Suddenly, Channard appears and beckons Tiffany, who is shocked into regaining her ability to speak.
-Pinhead and the other Cenobites attempt to fight Channard, but he effortlessly kills them all.
+Pinhead and the other Cenobites attempt to fight Channard, but he effortlessly kills them all and their corpses transform into their human selves.
 Before being killed by Channard's scalpel-wielding "serpents", Spencer exchanges a poignant glance with Kirsty.

 Channard traps Kirsty and Tiffany.
 Kirsty finds Julia's flayed-off skin and puts it on over her own to distract Channard and give Tiffany enough time to solve the Lament Configuration again—this time in reverse.
 In trying to extricate his trapped serpentine tentacles, Channard rips himself apart, and the door to hell is finally closed.
 The girls leave the hospital.

-Two moving men are removing Dr Channard's belongings from his home elsewhere.
+Two moving men are removing Dr. Channard's belongings from his home elsewhere.
 One is pulled inside the mattress, and the other witnesses a mysterious pillar rise from within.
-One of the faces fused to the pillar is a vagrant who earlier stalked Kirsty, (Note: As depicted in Hellraiser (1987)) who asks the man, "What's your pleasure, sir?"
+One of the faces fused to the pillar is a vagrant who earlier stalked Kirsty, (Note: As depicted in Hellraiser (1987)), who asks the man, "What's your pleasure, sir?"